 It can be frustrating to find some outfits as they can be from years ago and sold out.
 But I still search to find out where it was initially from so I can see if they have any similar styles, or if they plan to restock.

-How did The Outfit Finder start making money?
+How does The Outfit Finder make money?

 As The Outfit Finder began to build a following, top fashion brands started taking notice.